erasels/PackmasterCharacter/README.md

 Hats also come with a display name and flavor text, which are plucked from the UIStrings.json of your respective pack, with the ID "<yourID>Hat".
 See the DownfallPack UIStrings for examples.

 Optionally, hats can hide the character's hair, for cases like Helmets.
 This is done by adding "hatHidesHair = true" to your pack initialization.
 See the Bellord pack initialization file for an example.

+### Rippable Cards

+To make a card rippable by default, add the Rippable Cardmodifier to your card's constructor:
+`CardModifierManager.addModifier(this, new RippableModifier());`

+If you want to make a card rippable via an effect, use `new RippableModifier(false)`.

+To give your card an `onRip` effect, implement `OnRipInterface` and fill in the required method.

+Cards can be automatically ripped, skipping the the modifier requirement by using `RipCardsInHandAction` and passing in a list of the cards you want ripped.